mrrosoff/GAN/README.md

 # GAN

-### Usage and Implemenation of Generative Adversarial Networks
+### Usage and Implementation of Generative Adversarial Networks

 ## About Project